Oak Ridge Associated Universities (ORAU)

 In addition to the traditional awards funded by ORAU that are described above, we are pleased to provide an update on external funding opportunities through ORAU and the process for participating in that program.

 Memorandum of Understanding.
 ORAU has developed a Memorandum of Understanding (MOU) to facilitate rapid collaboration on potential future proposals or projects.
 The MOU allows a pre-negotiation of standard terms for a Non-Disclosure Agreement (NDA) and Teaming Agreement (TA) before they are required.
-Templates for the MOU, NDA, and TA are available for download on the Members Only site.
+Templates for the MOU, NDA, and TA are available for download here.
 Many of our members (95) have already signed a MOU with ORAU.
 We are encouraging all members to do so.